 Xavier F. Salomon

 Xavier F. Salomon is Peter Jay Sharp Chief Curator of The Frick Collection.
 He is a noted scholar of Paolo Veronese and curated the monographic exhibition on the artist at the National Gallery, London (March–June 2014).
 Previously, he was Curator in the Department of European Paintings at the Metropolitan Museum of Art, and, before that, the Arturo and Holly Melosi Chief Curator at Dulwich Picture Gallery, where he curated Van Dyck in Sicily, 1624–25: Painting and the Plague (2012) and collaborated with Nicholas Cullinan on Twombly and Poussin: Arcadian Painters (2011).
 As an Andrew W. Mellon Curatorial Fellow at The Frick Collection (2004–6), he curated Veronese's Allegories: Virtue, Love, and Exploration in Renaissance Venice (2006).
-Along with Colin B. Bailey, he organized Masterpieces of European Painting from Dulwich Picture Gallery for the Frick in 2010.
+At the Frick, he has recently curated Cagnacci’s Repentant Magdalene: An Italian Baroque Masterpiece from the Norton Simon Museum (2016–17).
 Salomon received his Ph.D. on the patronage of Cardinal Pietro Aldobrandini from the Courtauld Institute of Art.
-He has published in The Metropolitan Museum of Art Journal, Apollo, The Burlington Magazine, Master Drawings, The Medal, The Art Newspaper, and the Journal of the History of Collections.
+He has published in Apollo, The Burlington Magazine, Master Drawings, The Medal, The Art Newspaper, Journal of the History of Collections, and The Metropolitan Museum of Art Journal.
 Salomon sits on the Consultative Committee and is a trustee of The Burlington Magazine and is a member of the International Scientific Committee of Storia dell'Arte and Arte Veneta.